 Special Events and Responsibility of the CHC

-Opening Reception: The CHC in coordination with both the Conference Management Contractor and VP Conferences plans the Opening Reception, keeping in mind the cost of food and entertainment, and the ease of accessibility of the venue.
-The CHC plays an important role in identifying the theme; style of the opening reception and the Conference Management Coordinator works in collaboration with the CHC to assist with the facility details, needs and preparing a cost estimate for the event.
-Off-site or elaborate opening receptions must be approved by the APA California Board as part of the conference budget process.
+Opening Reception: The CHC in coordination with both the Conference Management Contractor and VP Conferences plans the Opening Reception.
+The CHC has considerable flexibility in selecting a venue and setting the theme for the reception, while monitoring the total cost for food, entertainment and other items.
+For off-site venues, consider the ease of accessibility from the convention site and include the cost for shuttle buses if needed.
+The Conference Management Coordinator works in collaboration with the CHC on the facility details, needs and preparing a cost estimate for the event.
+Elaborate opening receptions must be approved by the APA California Board as part of the conference budget process.

 Plenary and Keynote Speakers: The CHC is also responsible for the keynote and plenary speakers, including the luncheon keynote, although the Programs Subcommittee may be consulted.
 Brainstorming about these speakers should start at least a year prior to the conference.
-The speakers should be knowledgeable and vibrant – capable of being part of the advertising to solicit attendees to the conference.
-Topics may be planning-related.
-At least one session is encouraged to be an individual who can address innovation or leadership topics in a field other than planning – though have an appreciation for the profession.
-The APA California Board must approve all special events speakers desired by the CHC.
+Speakers should be knowledgeable, engaging and capable of attracting attendees to the conference.
+Topics and speakers can vary considerably.
+One session is encouraged to be a speaker who can address innovation or leadership topics that are relevant to the field of planning.
+The APA California Board must approve all special events speakers recommended by the CHC.

 It is highly recommended that the CHC specifically invite local area planning commissioners and board representatives to the plenary session(s) to create an opportunity for the key decision-makers in the planning process to engage with APA as an organization.
 The recently-established Commission and Board Representative on the Chapter Board serves a key role in soliciting representatives’ attendance.

-Don’t schedule too many keynote speakers!
-For example, if you have a plenary session lasting several hours on the last day of the conference, don’t also schedule a keynote presentation that day.
-Some conferences have both an opening keynote and a luncheon keynote.
-The only true tradition has been a luncheon keynote speaker on one of the two full days, with the other luncheon being the Awards Luncheon (Awards may be a better program in a format OTHER THAN a luncheon).
-Be sure that your keynote speakers are CM credit-worthy in order to attract your AICP members to the session.
+Schedule the plenary and keynote speakers on different days of the conference..
+Some conferences may plan both an opening keynote and a luncheon keynote.
+The minimum requirement is having a keynote speaker on one of the two full days.
+Keynotes and plenaries should qualify for CM credit, but an engaging speaker can be considered that may not necessarily present on a subject eligible for CM credit..

 Mandatory Special Events that are the Responsibility of the Chapter or Other Organization

-The VP Conferences or designee must plan for, oversee, and include in the Conference Program document the following special events:
+The VP Conferences or designee must plan for, oversee, and include the following special events in the conference:

-Awards Ceremony: A suitable event must be planned for presentation of the annual awards during the conference.
-The planning of the event itself is the responsibility of the Chapter VP Administration and the State Awards Coordinator/s with the CHC.
-The program and the awards are under the VP’s direction.
-The configuration of the stage/head table, etc. is their choice.
-Details of the program are left up to those individuals.
-The presentations of Great Places awards, PEN inductees, and newly-inducted FAICP members have been also made during the Awards Ceremony.
-Recently, a PowerPoint presentation with a voice-over has been used to keep up the flow of the presentations.
-It is strongly recommended that narratives for all categories of winners be kept very short to keep attendees’ attention.
-Also, honorable mentions may be more appropriately handled with by being listed in the Conference Program only and shown on a slide at the Awards Ceremony with no discussion, or in the Mobile App.
+Awards Ceremony: A event must be planned for presentation of the annual Chapter awards during the conference.
+The Awards Ceremony, including room and stage configuration, is under the direction of the VP Administration with close coordination with the State Awards Coordinators, VP Conferences and Contract Management Contractor.
+The presentations of Great Places awards, PEN inductees, and newly-inducted FAICP members have been also included in the Awards Ceremony.
+A PowerPoint presentation with a voice-over has been used to facilitate the announcement of awards.
+Narratives for all award winners should be concise given the number of awards and allotted time..
+Because of time constraints, honorable mentions may be more appropriately handled by listing them in the Conference Program and Mobile App only and shown on a slide at the Awards Ceremony with no presentation.